Guide to taking a Sabbatical

-If you are reading this, you may be considering taking a sabbatical from work and are looking for a bit more information, to help you make an informed decision...if so, then you are in the right place!
+If you are reading this, you may be considering taking a sabbatical from work and are looking for a bit more information...if so, then you are in the right place!

 If you decide after some research that you think you would prefer to take a career break, rather than a sabbatical, then I have various articles focused on taking a career break... here is a good starting point.
 But for the moment, let's focus on sabbaticals and the meaning of a sabbatical.